Byron Buxton Player Props: Twins vs. Orioles

-On Saturday, Byron Buxton (.697 slugging percentage in past 10 games, including four home runs) and the Minnesota Twins play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
-First pitch is at 4:05 PM ET.
+On Sunday, Byron Buxton (.559 slugging percentage in past 10 games, including three home runs) and the Minnesota Twins play the Baltimore Orioles, whose starting pitcher will be Cole Irvin.
+First pitch is at 12:05 PM ET.

-He collected two extra-base hits in his previous appearance (2-for-4 with a double, a home run and three RBI) against the Orioles.

 Byron Buxton Game Info & Props vs. the Orioles